 Miami Cruise Port is located on Dodge Island in the sheltered waters of the Intracoastal Waterway.
-The port is just 8 miles east of Miami International Airport, within sight of the high-rise architecture of downtown Miami and Miami Beach/South Beach.
+The port is just 8 miles east of Miami International (MIA) Airport, within sight of the high-rise architecture of downtown Miami and Miami Beach/South Beach.

-The address of Miami Cruise Port is: 1015 N. America Way, Miami, Florida 33132.
+The address of Miami Cruise Port is 1015 N. America Way, Miami, Florida 33132.

 It leads directly from the airport to the Port Miami Tunnel – take the exit marked “Miami Beach/MacArthur Causeway” and then follow signs for Port Miami Tunnel and N. Cruise Blvd.